 Born 1965, Tripoli, Lebanon.
-Lives and works Sydney, New South Wales and Tripoli.
+Lives and works Sydney and Tripoli.

 Khaled Sabsabi migrated with his family to Australia in 1978 following the outbreak of civil war in Lebanon.
 They settled in Western Sydney, where Sabsabi now lives and works.
 Since the late 1980s Sabsabi has worked with communities, particularly Western Sydney communities, to create and develop arts programs and projects that explore the complexities of place, displacement, identity and ideological differences associated with migrant experiences and marginalisation.